NVIDIA/atex/nv_ops/README.md

   include the last dimension, e.g., `[-3, -2, -1]` but not `[-3, -1]`.

 ### Update Notes:
+* v0.0.4
+  * Fixed a bug for the instance norm in selecting kernel path when the feature dim is odd.
+  * Fixed a potential race-condition bug in the instance and layer norm.

 * v0.0.3
   * Improved the bandwidth usage of the instance normalization via vectorization.